Rockstar cofounder Dan Houser is leaving the Grand Theft Auto studio

 What does this mean for Rockstar Games?

-Dan Houser is one of the famous Houser brothers who cofounded Rockstar Games and oversaw the creative aspects of the Grand Theft Auto series.
+Dan is one of the famous Houser brothers, who cofounded Rockstar Games and oversaw the creative aspects of the Grand Theft Auto series.
 Dan acted a manager at Rockstar as well as a writer and producer.
 His writing credits include Bully, Red Dead Redemption, and Max Payne 3.
 He was also a significant part of the writing team on Red Dead Redemption 2.

 I’ve reached out to Rockstar Games and Take-Two Interactive for more about Dan Houser’s departure.
 Neither company has returned my requests.
 I’ll update this story if that changes.